mampudi/blockchain-developer-bootcamp-final-project/README.md

 If needed, edit the `truffle-config.js` config file to set the desired network to a different port.
 It assumes any network is running the RPC port on 8545.

+In vsCode use open with live server to run /docs/index.html

 ```bash
 truffle migrate --network local
 ```